muhd-umer/pyramidtabnet/detection/augmentation/README.md

                    --m  # move instead of copying
 ```
 ### Fusion
 Complex table images are fused together to form new tables to be fed into the patching pipeline.
-This process can be characterized by the following pipeline:
+Following steps are employed in order to fuse two table images from the same cluster:
 - Find the horizontal/vertical contours on a random batch (i.e., n=2) of tables from the input directory and find a cutoff point.
 This point is used to split the tab into two vertically/horizontally.
 - Concatenate the two images to generate a new one.
 You can generate mix of tables by executing fusion.py.
 Example usage: